jazzband/tablib/docs/index.rst

 .. * :ref:`search`

 Tablib is a format-agnostic tabular dataset library, written in Python.
 It allows you to import, export, and manipulate tabular data sets.
+Oh, and it's :ref:`MIT Lisenced <mit>`.

-I recommend you start off with `Installation`.
+I recommend you start off with :ref:`Installation <install>`.

 User's Guide
 ------------